-Length: Year class (10 credits)

 Prerequisite: Teacher Recommendation

 Graduation: Fulfills one year of elective credits

-Algebra 1 is an elective course designed for students currently enrolled in Algebra 1 who need additional help to be successful.
+Description: Algebra 1 is an elective course designed for students currently enrolled in Algebra 1 who need additional help to be successful.

-Algebra 2
+Algebra 2 Course #4690

-Length: Year class (10 credits) Prerequisite: Algebra 1 and Geometry
+Prerequisite: Algebra 1 and Geometry

 College Prep: Fulfills one year math ("c") for UC/CSU.

-Algebra 2 is a second year course in algebra designed to review and broaden algebraic concepts introduced in Algebra 1 and Geometry.
+Description: Algebra 2 is a second year course in

+algebra designed to review and broaden algebraic concepts introduced in Algebra 1 and Geometry.
 It meets university requirements and includes linear and quadratic equations, graphing, progression, real and complex number systems, relations and functions (exponential, logarithmic, and polynomial).
 A grade C or better in previous math classes will assure greater success in this class.
 Colleges will not acknowledge courses completed with less than a C grade.